 Are the gas appliances serviced during the service?

 It is a common misconception that individual gas appliances are serviced automatically during the annual service.
 Unfortunately, this is not the case.

 Caravan engineers undertake intensive training specifically related to leisure vehicle gas systems and are registered with a trade body similar to ‘Gas Safe’ (in relation to domestic and commercial properties).
 As such, they are required to ensure that gas appliances are checked to ensure that they are working safely, at the correct gas pressure and are correctly flued (where necessary) and sealed from any habitation area (if ‘room-sealed’).
 If the flame is visible, the engineer will ensure that it is burning without generating soot deposits or showing evidence of incomplete combustion.
-Safety devices that close off the supply of gas in the event of the bottle running out of gas or the flame being extinguished, are also checked.
+Safety devices that close off the supply of gas in the event of the bottle running out of gas or the flame being extinguished, are also checked using test equipment.

 Please contact us if you require your fridge or other gas appliance to be serviced (either on its own or as part of the vehicle’s annual habitation or full service).